threefoldtech/info_grid/src/flist/flist_debian_case_study.md

       docker push logismosis/debian12
       ```
 * You should now see your docker image on the [Docker Hub](https://hub.docker.com/) when you go into the menu option `My Profile`.
-  * Note that you can access this link quickly with the following template.
+  * Note that you can access this link quickly with the following template:
     * ```
       https://hub.docker.com/u/<account_name>
       ```